“Even all the hairs of your head are counted. So do not be afraid; you are worth more than many sparrows.” Matt. 10:26-33.

 so that I may carry out what is truly your holy will.

-Today’s Gospel is a reminder that we who are so valued by God, also have a task of repairing, and even reviving our lives as God comes to our rescue, for the sake of this gospel of love.
+Today, we who are so valued by God, have a task of repairing and even reviving our lives as God comes to our rescue for the sake of the Gospel.